AlbanDAVID/AlbanDAVID/README.md

 ## Hi there 👋
 ![Open to Professional Opportunities](https://img.shields.io/badge/Open_to_professional_opportunities-%F0%9F%91%8D-brightgreen)

-I’m a **Software & Data Engineer** passionate about learning new programming languages and building useful software and applications.
+Passionate about learning new programming languages and building useful software and applications.
 Here are a few projects I’m currently working on:

 - [**Toutui**](https://github.com/AlbanDAVID/Toutui): A TUI Audiobookshelf client written in **Rust**.
 - [**Cooky**](https://github.com/AlbanDAVID/cooky-app): A recipe manager built with **Dart/Flutter**.